 During the “Learn” phase customers research their buying criteria.
 Effective seller’s help customers clarify and expand their criteria requirements, thereby positioning themselves as the customer’s best choice during “Comparison stage” in the buying process.

-Ever had a major prospect suddenly go “radio-silent” at the 11th hour?
+Ever had a major prospect suddenly go “silent” at the 11th hour?
 That’s the “Fear step,” where customers’ unresolved concerns can block a purchase.
 Sellers should anticipate these concerns and maintain communication with the prospect.

 It is imperative that we have a sales process focused on the customer buying cycle.
 We’ve used the flexibility of the program to train the majority of our sales force on this powerful consultative selling methodology.
 We’ve measured outstanding results.